siteslave/mydatepicker-th/README.md

 To install this component to an external project, follow the procedure:

-1. Make sure you're using Webpack and have installed `raw-loader`, `postcss-loader`.
+1. Make sure you're using Webpack.
+You can check needed dependencies from the package.json file of this module.
 2. `npm install mydatepicker`.
 3. `import {MyDatePicker} from 'MyDatePicker/src/index';`
 4. Use the following snippet inside your template: